Enterwell/ChangelogManager/Enterwell.CI.Changelog.VSIX/README.md

   ![](../img/statusBar_added.png)

 ## Configuration file
 `.changelog.json` is a [JSON file](https://www.json.org/json-en.html) which is optional.
 Configuration specifies which change categories are allowed in your project.
-File needs to be located in the solution root along with the **changes** folder and the appropriate `CHANGELOG.md` file.
+File needs to be located in the same directory alongside the appropriate `CHANGELOG.md` file.

 If we wanted to allow only 3 different change categories: API, FE (Frontend) and BE (Backend), the configuration would look like: